Srinivasa314/neptune-lang/README.md

 * and much more...

 ## Getting Started
 The CLI be installed by the command given below.
 You must have the rust compiler and a C++ compiler.
+The C++ compiler can be set using the CXX environment variable.
+Clang is recommended for best performance.
 ```
 cargo install neptune-cli
 ```